shabisht/Movie-Counsel/README.md

 ```
 Or Simply run `pip install -r requirements.txt`

-### ii).
-How does it work?
-- Web app is developed using Streamlit.
-- Pandas is used for Data Analysis.
-- Joblib is used for storing and loading the ML Mode.

 ## 2. Data Analysis
 ### i).
 Source Data
 - <b>Source</b> - [IMDB Movies Dataset](https://www.kaggle.com/datasets/ashishjangra27/imdb-movies-dataset) from Kaggle